denten-books/plain-text/proposal.md

 ### Part II: Technology

+Part II of the book explores the textual technologies that define literary practice.

 #### Chapter 4: The Media Is Not the Message

-Media is defiantly not the message.
+This chapter argues against the common-place truism that equates medium with message.
 Sources of that confusion and what's at stake.
 Encoding of the media on magnetic storage.
 A revisiting of modalities written and oral.
-Derrida and Ong.

-The next chapter (not attached) will discuss differences between media, mode, and message in the confluence between semiotics (Saussure and Peirce) and information theory (Shannon, Weaver).
-The media is resolutely not the message, I argue.

 #### Chapter 5: Freedom of Information